tensordock/tensordock-rs/README.md

 # tensordock-rs

-A Rust wrapper library for the Tensordock API.
+A Rust wrapper library for the TensorDock Marketplace API.